groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vss-to-dotm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSS"
+        - icon: "far fa-file-alt"
           title: " About VSS File Format"
           content: |
-            VSS are stencil files created with Microsoft Visio 2007 and earlier.
-A relatively new file format is .VSSX that was introduced with Microsoft Visio 2013.
-Stencil files provide drawing objects that can be included in a .VSD Visio drawing.
-Microsoft Visio itself is known for creating drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-It also has rich conversion features of Visio documents to other file formats such as PNG, BMP, PDF and others.
-Visio is available for both Windows and Mac OS.
+            VSS is stencil files created with Microsoft Visio 2007 and earlier.
+A relatively new file format is VSSX that was introduced with Microsoft Visio 2013.
+Stencil files provide drawing objects that can be included in a VSD Visio drawing.
+Microsoft Visio is used for creating drawing elements such as a collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vss/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.